yuryb/drex/README.md

 Insanely simple, and/but astonishingly useful grab of bits, which has been brought to this world out of severe necessity.
 >Here is why:
-- all re-loaders I was able to find reload entirely node process, which means that the context of the process is gone and re-created;
+- all re-loaders I was able to find reload the whole node process, which means that the context of the process is gone;
 - but, sometimes, you don't want that!
-You want your process to continue running intact, at least for those clients who laready deep in it, and would choke if process forgets about them;
+You want your process to continue running intact, at least for those clients who already deep in it, and would choke if process forgets about them;
-- sometime you have a little (or BIG) piece of code which you constantly twick and, for G-d sake, do not want to sacrifice the whole your Node process for, but
+- sometime you have a little (or BIG) piece of code which you constantly change and, for G-d sake, do not want to sacrifice the whole your Node process for, but
-- you don't want to loose benefits of CommonJS/require supported modularity of your code.
+- you don't want to loose the benefits of CommonJS/require supported modularity of your code.

 Here comes drex, and it comes like this: